o3de/o3de.org/content/docs/user-guide/scripting/lua/_index.md

 ## Building Lua Editor and GridHub

-**Lua Editor** (Lua IDE) and GridHub, which is O3DE's central connection hub for debugging, must be built for every project that requires them.
-Include `LuaIDE` and `GridHub` as build targets when you build your project: `--target <project>.GameLauncher Editor LuaIDE GridHub`.
+If you built O3DE from source, you must explicitly include **Lua Editor** (Lua IDE) and GridHub as build targets when you build your project.
+GridHub is O3DE's central connection hub for debugging, and is required to debug Lua scripts from the Lua IDE.
+To include these targets, add `LuaIDE` and `GridHub` to your build target list: `--target <project>.GameLauncher Editor LuaIDE GridHub`.

 For information about accessing class references in Lua Editor, refer to [Debugging with Lua Editor](debugging-tutorial).